 Krav Maga Self Defence UK (formerly KMNW) was established in December 2002 by Tony Bradley.
 Initially trained and certified by the Israeli Krav Maga Federation (IKMF) and the International School of Krav Maga, he has trained with other leading representatives from the Krav Maga Association of America (KMAA) and the Israeli Krav Maga Association (IKMA).
 Since qualifying as a Krav Maga Instructor in 2002 Tony has continued to train, learn and teach Krav Maga along with other Israeli systems such as Kapap in both Israel and the UK.

-A lot of Krav Maga instructors wont invite you to watch them train but here's Tony talking the talk, at least in training anyway.
+A lot of Krav Maga or even Martial Arts instructors wont invite you to watch them train, they show plenty of videos where they talk a lot but training is something different.

 "Always a student, sometimes a teacher but never a master" Avi Nardia